Jodie Foster: 2010s: Focus on directing

-The fourth film directed by Foster, the hostage drama Money Monster, premiered out-of-competition at the Cannes Film Festival in May 2016.
+The fourth film Foster directed, the hostage drama Money Monster, premiered out-of-competition at the Cannes Film Festival in May 2016.
 It starred George Clooney and Julia Roberts, and despite mixed reviews, was a moderate commercial success.
-The following year, Foster continued her work in television by directing an episode, "Arkangel", for the British sci-fi anthology series Black Mirror (2011–).
+The next year, Foster continued her work in television by directing an episode, "Arkangel", for the British sci-fi anthology series Black Mirror (2011–).

 As the decade drew to a close, Foster continued to mix acting with directing.
 She starred together with Sterling Brown in the dystopian film Hotel Artemis (2018).
 Although the film was a commercial and critical disappointment, Foster's performance as Nurse Jean Thomas, who runs a hospital for criminals, received positive notices.
-Mick LaSalle of the San Francisco Chronicle's stated that "not enough can be said about the performance of Foster in this film.
+Mick LaSalle of the San Francisco Chronicle wrote, "not enough can be said about the performance of Foster in this film.
 She brings to the role a quality of having seen the absolute worst in people, but also the suggestion that, as a result, she accepts them on their own terms and knows how to handle any situation."
-Rick Bentley from Tampa Bay Times declared Foster's performance one of her "best and most memorable performances."
+Rick Bentley from Tampa Bay Times declared Foster's performance one of her "best and most memorable."
 The same year, Foster co-produced and narrated Be Natural: The Untold Story of Alice Guy-Blaché (2018), a documentary on one of the first female film directors.

-2020s: Current work
+2020s: Return to acting

 Foster directed the finale of the 2020 science fiction drama Tales from the Loop.
 Her next project was the legal drama The Mauritanian (2021), in which she starred as the lawyer of a prisoner (Tahar Rahim) at the Guantanamo Bay detention camp.
 Foster won a Best Supporting Actress Golden Globe for her performance.
 At the 2021 Cannes Film Festival, Foster received the Honorary Palme d'Or for lifetime achievement.

-She has been cast as the lead in the fourth season of True Detective.
+In 2023, Foster appeared in the Netflix biopic Nyad as Bonnie Stoll.
+Her performance earned her a nomination for the Academy Award for Best Supporting Actress.
+She next starred in the fourth season of True Detective, subtitled Night Country.
+It won her a Primetime Emmy Award.
+She starred in the 2025 French-language psychological mystery, Vie privée (A Private Life), her first French-speaking lead role.

 Personal life

-Foster met producer Cydney Bernard, who was then a production coordinator, on the set of Sommersby (1993).
-They were in a relationship from 1993 until 2008 and had two sons together, born in 1998 and 2001.
-In April 2014, Foster married actress and photographer Alexandra Hedison after a year of dating.
+Foster met producer Cydney Bernard, then a production coordinator, on the set of Sommersby (1993).
+They were in a relationship from 1993 until 2008 and had two sons together: actor Charles ("Charlie"), born in 1998, and scientist Christopher ("Kit"), born in 2001.
+Foster is their biological mother; the biological father's identity has not been made public.
+In 2014, Foster married actress and photographer Alexandra Hedison after a year of dating.